*

 Photo credit: Daniela Simina

-I have a vested interest in the area where Irish and Norse-Germanic fairy matters overlap.
-For me personally, having found a possible intersection point around Samhain, is hugely significant.
-For once, it provides at least in part the reason why the particular group of fairy beings that I am connected with tasked me with locating this specific apparition of Pleiades, and (re)claim it as a hallow time of Theirs[15]
+I have a vested interest in the area where Irish and Norse-Germanic fairy lore and traditions overlap.
+For me personally, having found a possible connection between Pleiades position and Samhain/transition from fall to winter, is hugely significant.
+For once, it provides at least in part the reason why the particular group of fairy beings that I am connected with tasked me with locating this specific position of the Pleiades in the sky, and (re)claim it as a hallow time of Theirs[15].

 The end of October is just days away, and for everyone whose spiritual practice draws on multiple traditions, I hope this post could be of use.